By Zaheer E. Clarke

 “Our people in the Caribbean are desperately short of successful heroes,” Lloyd declared in the foreword of Dalrymple’s book, “who have reached the top of cricketing acclaim by dint of determination and perseverance.”

-“Our people have given us their wholehearted support, and our achievements have served as an example of the heights that can be attained if we are truly united.”
+“Our people have given us their wholehearted support, and our achievements have served as an example of the heights that can be attained if we are truly united,” Lloyd remarked.

 Lloyd, who captained West Indies from 1974-1985, oversaw West Indies’ rise to the pinnacle of world cricket.
 His legacy is embossed with two World cup victories in 1975 and 1979 and part of an unbeaten stretch in Test series spanning 15 years from 1980-1995.
 However, it was not without incident.

 Michael Holding, in his book “No Holding Back: The Autobiography”, spoke of “a poisonous atmosphere” surrounding the Clive Lloyd-led West Indies team that lost the 1975 Australian series 5-1.
-A team, according to Holding, then marred by “factionalism and internal squabbles”.
+According to Holding, it was a team then marred by “factionalism and internal squabbles”.